trangtungn/dsa-challenges/challenges/colidity/employment_hero/README.md

 ## Task 1

-Write a function function solution(x, y) that, given a string x and a string y, returns a boolean that checks whether all of the characters in the string y exist at some point in the string x.
+Write a function solution(x, y) that, given a string x and a string y, returns a boolean that checks whether all of the characters in the string y exist at some point in the string x.
 Furthermore, the characters from y need to occur in the same order in x.
 There may be additional characters in string x, so long as each character from y appears and the order is maintained.

 If all of the characters from y appear in x in the correct order return the boolean true, otherwise return false